Rest your head

 Sokhalay Angkor Hotel Resort & Spa offers the ultimate in relaxation and reinvigoration, with lavish amenities and spectacular views, all within easy reach of the temples.
-Nestled amongst five hectares of beautifully landscaped tropical garden, amid lily ponds and freshwater fish in waterways, you’ll find 40 traditional Khmer-style wooden villas and the largest pool in town.
+Nestled amongst five hectares of beautifully landscaped tropical garden, amid lily ponds with freshwater fish, you’ll find 40 traditional Khmer-style wooden villas and the largest pool in town.

 Jasmine Lodge guesthouse on Highway 6 (airport road) offers everything from dorm rooms to air con, TV and hot water rooms at a bargain price.
 Alternatively, Wat Bo Road on the east side of the river has for many years been the main area for the budget-minded, with more than a dozen low-priced guesthouses from which to choose.
 As everyone vies for business, the amenities have become better and better.
 Be aware that this is the most popular time to visit Siem Reap, so book ahead to secure your first accommodation choice.

 The segment that has seen the most growth in Temple Town is boutique hotels.
 In the range of $25 to $75, you will be able to find lovely rooms with sumptuous surroundings befitting a treasured holiday.

 Wat Bo boasts a number of these Shangri-las, including Two Dragons guesthouse and Soria Moria, which offer a new dynamic.
 Tropical gardens, first-class cooking and an eye for detail are what make these places special.